Home Products Industries Applications Solutions Support Insights Contact Us

 The Practical Answer for Most Households

-If you are on a municipal system in a modern building, your tap water is likely safe to drink.
-If you are in a building built before 1986, have a private well, live near agricultural land, or live in a community that has had PFAS contamination, additional filtration is prudent.
-A 5-stage reverse osmosis system provides the most comprehensive protection for residential use, removing lead, PFAS, nitrates, arsenic, and dissolved solids.
+If you’re on a municipal system in a modern building, your tap water is probably safe to drink.
+But if you’re in a building built before 1986, have a private well, live near farmland, or in a community with PFAS contamination, extra filtration is a smart move.
+A 5-stage reverse osmosis system offers the best protection for home use.
+It removes lead, PFAS, nitrates, arsenic, and dissolved solids.

-AMPAC USA offers residential and commercial water filtration and RO systems engineered for US water conditions.
-Browse our water treatment blog for detailed guides on specific contaminants, or contact us at ampac1.com to discuss the right filtration solution for your water source.
+AMPAC USA builds residential and commercial water filtration and RO systems designed for US water conditions.
+Browse our water treatment blog for detailed guides on specific contaminants, or contact us at ampac1.com to find the right filtration solution for your water source.

 Scroll to Top